skojaku/adv-net-sci/docs/lecture-note/m04-friendship-paradox/degree-distribution.md

 glue("cdf_fig", fig, display=False)
 ```
 :::{note}
-CCDF is the complement of CDF (cumulative distribution function).
-We use CCDF instead of CDF because CCDF shows the tail of the distribution more clearly in a log-log plot.
+CCDF (complementary cumulative distribution function) is used instead of CDF (cumulative distribution function) because it highlights the tail of the distribution better in a log-log plot.
+A log scale expands small values and compresses large values.
+In a CDF, large degree nodes have values close to 1, compressing the tail.
+In a CCDF, large degree nodes have small values, making the tail more visible.
-Specifically, a logarithmic scale enlarges the range of small values, while compressing the range of large values.
-In CDF (shown in the figure below), large degree nodes have CDF values close to 1, and thus, the tail of the distribution is compressed into a small range.
-In CCDF, on the other hand, large degree nodes have a small CCDF values, which are then enlarged and thus more visible.
-For a visual comparison of CCDF and CDF, refer to Figure 3 in {footcite}`newman2005power`, or [the arxiv version](https://arxiv.org/pdf/cond-mat/0412004).
 ```{glue} cdf_fig
 :align: center
 ```